Cutting a new control panel

 After cutting the laminate, it's time to brush on contact cement to both the laminate and the marine plywood:

 Brushing on the contact cement using a foam brush.
 The temperature should be at least 65 degrees.
-I found that because of the cold weather I had to warm the contact cement in some hot water before I could use it.
+Because of the cold weather at the time, I had to warm the contact cement in some hot water before I could use it.
 After brushing, wait about 20-30 minutes for the cement to dry.

 Lay some dowels on the plywood to prevent the laminate from touching until you've had a chance to position it.
 I used some bamboo tomato stakes.